-Third, where the cross-examiner has asked a question based on documentary evidence on record but not addressed in the witness statement and, for whatever reason, the witness did not give a complete or convincing answer, the decision whether to come back on the same issue in re-direct examination is more difficult.
+Third, if the cross-examiner has asked a question based on documentary evidence on record but not addressed in the witness statement and, for whatever reason, the witness did not give a complete or convincing answer, the decision whether to come back on the same issue in re-direct examination is more difficult.
 It will heavily depend on why the answer given seemed unclear or incomplete.
 If the witness was merely not given the opportunity to develop an answer or if there are other documents on record supporting the answer counsel would wish the witness to give, it may be worth trying to improve the unconvincing impression created by the witness’s first answer.
-If on the contrary the unsatisfactory answer is due to the witness being uncomfortable with the issue at stake, it is better not to reopen it.
+If, on the other hand, the unsatisfactory answer is a result of the witness being uncomfortable with the issue at stake, it is better not to reopen it.

-Fourth, the most complex scenario is where the witness gave an explanation which is either inaccurate, or inconsistent with documentary evidence or with the content of his or her witness statement (or the statement of another witness).
-The risk is quite significant that witness will repeat what he or she already said and further damage the case by confirming, or possibly elaborating on the first ‘bad’ answer.
+Fourth, the most complex situation is where the witness gave an explanation that is either inaccurate, or inconsistent with documentary evidence or with the content of his or her witness statement (or the statement of another witness).
+The risk is quite significant that the witness will repeat what he or she has already said and further damage the case by confirming, or possibly elaborating on, the first ‘bad’ answer.
 As a result, it is often better not to reopen the issue in re-direct examination, especially if counsel knows that the point made in cross-examination concerns a weak aspect of the case or of the witness’s testimony.

-The above not only shows that counsel needs to be attentive during cross-examination to be able to identify the points which may be worthwhile addressing in re-direct examination and understand any tacit message which the witness may express through body language.
-It also highlights the importance of witness preparation which allows counsel to determine the witness’s strengths and weaknesses and decide whether re-direct examination on a given point is appropriate.
+The foregoing shows not only that counsel needs to be attentive during cross-examination to be able to identify the points that may be worth addressing in re-direct examination and understand any tacit message that the witness may express through body language.
+It also highlights the importance of witness preparation, which allows counsel to determine the witness’s strengths and weaknesses and decide whether re-direct examination on a given point is appropriate.

 If counsel decides that re-direct examination is opportune, the following needs to be taken into consideration: